 - If you live alone and claim the single person's Council Tax discount, you will lose this if you take in a lodger, unless they are exempt from paying Council Tax.

 If your rental income is above £4,250 in a year, you must complete a tax return and pay Income Tax on anything you earn over the tax-free threshold.

-Depending on how much it's cost you to rent the room out, you need to decide whether you want to pay tax just on the profit you've made above the £4,250 threshold via the Rent A Room scheme.
+Depending on how much it has cost you to rent the room out, you need to decide whether you want to pay tax just on the profit you've made above the £4,250 threshold via the Rent a Room scheme.

-Or you can pay tax on the profit you've made minus any expenses, which means opting out of the Rent A Room scheme and treating the money as normal taxable rental income.
+Alternatively you can pay tax on the profit you've made minus any expenses, which means opting out of the Rent a Room scheme and treating the money as taxable rental income.

 Who could you rent your room out to?

 Demand from tenants is strong as would-be first-time buyers are being forced into delaying property purchases.
 These days, lodgers are often professionals who want a decent place to live, but simply can’t afford to buy themselves.

 Foreign language students often prefer to lodge with a family rather than rent – they get the benefit of family life when far from home, and the family can benefit from a housemate from a different culture.
 And an added bonus might be that you all start to learn your lodger's language, too!

 You could boost your income temporarily by taking on seasonal lodgers if you live somewhere likely to attract visitors.
 For example, residents in Edinburgh often rent out rooms during the festival.

 If you don’t fancy sharing your home all the time, think about letting out a room Monday to Friday.
 This can be useful for workers in your area who want to avoid a long commute home.
 As a general rule, 60% of the normal weekly rent is usually appropriate for a weekday lodger.